cjabplanalp/TradingCardApp/README.md

 | Name1 | 100.0 |
 | Name2 | 200.75|

-* Note that the VALUE column can only contain ints, due to the code computing statistics based on these values when the user presses [P].
+* Note that the VALUE column can only contain ints, due to the code computing statistics based on these values when the user presses [P] or [G].

 # Testing
 As a requirement of the project, our group ran extensive testing on the application to ensure it's functionality and the proper implementation of a RBT.
 All tests are written with Junit5; the `.jar` is included in this repo for convenience.
 Included in this repository are the tests we ran on each of our role's code, which can be ran by running: